Navitas28/Demo/README.md

 # README file for DEMO
 Editing the file for fun

+MODIFIYING THE FILE ON A BRANCH
-Conatins information regarding the file to be kept inside the git
+Conatins informatioMRNGJn regarding the file to be kept inside the git